Thousands rally in Virginia’s capital for gun rights

 “Guns are a way of life where we live,” said Marie March, who was concerned about a proposed red-flag law which she said would allow citizens to be stripped of their guns due to “subjective criteria.”
 A proposal to establish universal background checks amounted to “more Big Brother,” she said. “”We just feel like we need to push government back into their rightful spot.”

-Erich Pratt, senior vice president of Gun Owners of America, among the speakers at the rally, said voters need to replace the Democrats in control of the government in Virginia.
+Erich Pratt, senior vice president of Gun Owners of America, among the speakers, said voters need to replace the Democrats in control of the government in Virginia.

 “We need to throw the bums out.
 We need to clean house in the next election,” he said.